-- Discussing what happened with a senior member of staff and/or the headteacher to establish the concern. - Establishing whether a legitimate grievance or concern has been raised and signposting to the school's official complaints procedures.
+Discussing what happened with establish the concern.

-- If online, requesting that content be removed. - Instigating disciplinary, civil or legal action as appropriate or required.
+- Establishing whether a legitimate grievance or concern has been raised and signposting to the school's official complaints procedures. - If online, requesting that content be removed. - Instigating disciplinary, civil or legal action as appropriate or required.